portableant/museologi.st/blog/2011-04-28-day-of-archaeology-2011.md

 Jess Ogden, Stu Eve, Andrew Dufton and Tom Goskar) is the &#8220;The Day of Archaeology 2011&#8221;, a social media based project that will allow archaeologists working all over the world to document what they do on one day, July 29<sup>th</sup> 2011.
-I'm providing server space via the Portable Antiquities Scheme's underused backup box and also configured the wordpress install and open source twapperkeeper for storing the social buzz.
+I'm providing server space via the Portable Antiquities Scheme's underused backup box and also configured the WordPress install and open source twapperkeeper for storing the social buzz.

 This date coincides with the
 &#8220;[Festival of British Archaeology](http://festival.britarch.ac.uk/ "CBA festival website")&#8220;, which runs from